-Heading up our senior living sector, Will’s vision is for every project to immediately feel like home, while meeting people’s evolving care needs.
+Heading up our specialist living sector, Will’s vision is for every project to immediately feel like home, while meeting people’s evolving care needs.

 What is the current big trend in your sector?